iparmentier/magento2-elasticsuite-stock/README.md

 When the "Consider Only Product Quantity" option is enabled, our module implements this logic:
 - For products with `is_in_stock=1` but `qty<=0` are considered out of stock
 - This provides a more accurate representation of actual product availability to customers

+## Compatibility with Other ElasticSuite Modules

+### Interaction with Smile_ElasticsuiteRating

+Amadeco_ElasticsuiteStock extends the same core functionality as Smile_ElasticsuiteRating (both modules modify catalog filtering behavior).
+If you're using both modules together, please note:

+- This module replaces some functionality from Smile_ElasticsuiteRating through explicit class preferences
+- Both modules can work together, but correct loading order is important
+- For optimal functionality, Amadeco_ElasticsuiteStock should be loaded after Smile_ElasticsuiteRating

+### Installation Recommendations

+If you use both modules, ensure the correct loading order in your Magento installation:

+1. Check your `app/etc/config.php` file
+2. Make sure `Amadeco_ElasticsuiteStock` appears after `Smile_ElasticsuiteRating` in the modules list
+3. If you need to adjust the order, you can modify `config.php` or reinstall the modules in the correct sequence

+### Technical Implementation

+For developers: our module directly implements preferences for both `Smile\ElasticsuiteCatalog\Model\Layer\FilterList` and `Smile\ElasticsuiteRating\Model\Layer\FilterList` to ensure consistent behavior when both modules are present.
+Our Stock filter class extends `Smile\ElasticsuiteCatalog\Model\Layer\Filter\Boolean` for optimal handling of binary (in stock/out of stock) filtering.

+During updates of ElasticSuite modules, you may need to verify compatibility if core filtering mechanisms change.

 ## License